xmlunit/xmlunit.net/README.md

 which compiles `core` and `constraints`, builds the assemblies and executes the NUnit tests.

-### NAnt build

-XMLUnit has used NAnt in the past and the build file is still in place until we've taught one of our CI systems to use xbuild - don't rely on it staying a supported option for building XMLUnit.

 <a name="nuget-linux">1</a>: In order to run `nuget` and `xbuild` on
 Linux (or any other platform supported by Mono) you'll need to install Mono itself and the xbuild package (the deb packages are